Extension of unimodular gravity and the cosmological constant: Cosmology: Basic model

-The main points of this cosmology are \begin{itemize} \item an expanding Friedmann--Robertson--Walker-type universe with scale factor $r \sim \tau^{1/5}$. \item a perfect-fluid energy density and pressure $r_{\chi}(\tau)=3\,p_{\chi}(\tau) \sim \tau^{-4/5}$. \item a cosmological constant cancelled by $\sqrt{-g}=\widehat{r}_\text{\,sol}$ from \eqref{eq:rhat-analytic-sol}, so that $r_\text{vac}(\tau)=0$. \item the curvature scalars $\mathcal{R}(\tau) \sim 0$ and $\mathcal{K}(\tau)\sim \tau^{-8/5}$, apparently approaching Minkowski spacetime. \end{itemize} Observe that, for a given value $u$, we have a \emph{family} of asymptotic solutions depending on the cosmological constant $\lambda$ via \eqref{eq:rhat-analytic-sol}, provided condition \eqref{eq:lambda-condition-analytic-sol} holds.
+The main points of this cosmology are \begin{itemize} \item[(i)] an expanding Friedmann-type universe with cosmic scale factor $r \sim \tau^{1/5}$. \item[(ii)] a decreasing perfect-fluid energy density and pressure $r_{\chi}(\tau)=3\,p_{\chi}(\tau) \sim \tau^{-4/5}$. \item[(iii)] a cosmological constant cancelled by $\sqrt{-g}=\widehat{r}_\text{\,sol}$ from \eqref{eq:rhat-analytic-sol}, provided condition \eqref{eq:lambda-condition-analytic-sol} holds, so that $r_\text{vac}(\tau)=0$. \item[(iv)] the curvature scalars $\mathcal{R}(\tau) \sim 0$ and $\mathcal{K}(\tau)\sim \tau^{-8/5}$, approaching Minkowski spacetime for $\tau \to \infty$. \end{itemize} Observe that, for a given value $\chempot$, we have a whole family of asymptotic solutions depending on the cosmological constant $\lambda$ via \eqref{eq:rhat-analytic-sol}, as long as condition \eqref{eq:lambda-condition-analytic-sol} holds.
 The numerics must tell us whether or not there is an attractor behavior towards Minkowski spacetime.